 I have a love-hate relationship with Tulum because mass tourism there is polluting the underground rivers and cenotes, and is straining the local population as the cost of living continues to spike enormously.
 I understand that not all tourism is bad, but it’s crucial to be an eco-friendly traveler and practice sustainable tourism to protect the natural environment and support the local communities we visit.

 Nevertheless, it’s likely you’re going to fall in love with Tulum as much as the next person.
-The Tulum Mayan ruins are well worth a visit as its one of the only ruin sites to be right on the coast overlooking the water.
+The Tulum Mayan ruins are well worth a visit as it’s one of the only ruin sites to be right on the coast overlooking the water.
 Also, Tulum is legit surrounded by breathtaking cenotes.
 So if you didn’t have time to see any while passing Playa del Carmen, don’t fret.
 Tulum’s cenotes are some of the best.
 While there are some that are way too touristy now (i.e. Gran Cenote, Dos Ojos, etc), you can still travel a bit further around to find ones off the beaten track.
 Scuba diving in Tulum is another one of my favorite things to do!

 Coba is another awesome destination where you’ll find Mayan ruins hidden under a forest canopy.
 However, getting here takes around 40 minutes one-way from Tulum.
 For this Yucatan itinerary, our next stop is Bacalar, so that means you’d have to go out there and turn around since it’s not on the route heading south.